Tlee987/Hello-World-Project-2/README.md

   nickel_value = 5
   penny_value = 1

-# Calculate the value/number of each coin
+# Calculate the value/number of each coin with an amount

 dollars = amount // dollar_value
 amount% = dollar_value